 Be Ready For An Auditor

-If you have everything printed and in an envelop, you are golden.
-I have moved to paperless and digitize all the documents now.
-The auditor just needs to go through that, otherwise, you need to prove out everything again.
+If you have everything printed and in an envelope, you are golden.
+I have moved to paperless and digitized all the documents now.
+The auditor just needs to go through that, otherwise, you need to prove everything again.